Hebrew name: Eliezer

-The card was sent to their address in Kraków - Zgody Platz 4/4.
+The letter was sent to their address in Kraków - Zgody Platz 4/4.
 However by the time the card arrived on November 25, 1941, Leo and Frida were not in the Kraków anymore, and the card was forwarded to Tuchow, a small Polish town in Tarnow county, 55 miles (85 km) from Kraków.

 It took more than six months for this card to finally reach its destination.
 However, the date of the reply (May 1942) is also surprising.
 The ghetto in Tuchow was established in June 1942, yet Leo and Frida were already in Tuchow in May of that year, if not earlier.
 Would the Germans have transferred Jews to another town without imprisoning them?

 This would be the last message Toni would receive from her parents, six simple words: